Brilliantcrank/airbag-industries/content/longboard/google-is-bringing-stadia-to-ios.md

 title = "Google Is Bringing Stadia To iOS."

 +++
-This might kill the Nintendo Switch for me because it would allow me to reduce the number of devices I have.
-And while I enjoy Nintendo, they aren't releasing any new games that I find compelling—I'm not a fanboy and rarely play through anything twice.
-The only thing that might change my mind is of Microsoft brings their Gold Pass service to iPad.
+This might kill the Nintendo Switch for me.
+I’ve never been a huge Nintendo fan, I got one primarily for the new Zelda title.
+Since then Nintendo has been slow to release anything new and compelling.
+Streaming would also help me reduce the number of devices I have which is always a big plus.
+The only thing that might be better is if Microsoft brings their Gold Pass service to iOS.